okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-self-service-registration/main/index.md

 **What you need**

-* This is an Early Access feature.
-To enable it, contact [Okta Support](https://support.okta.com/help/s/?_ga=2.17747641.1660906902.1597076228-1076744453.1575496867).
+* SSR to be enabled (this is an Early Access feature — contact [Okta Support](https://support.okta.com/help/s/?_ga=2.17747641.1660906902.1597076228-1076744453.1575496867) to enable it).
-* [Super admin permissions](https://help.okta.com/okta_help.htm?id=ext_superadmin) are required to enable self-service registration.
+* [Super admin permissions](https://help.okta.com/okta_help.htm?id=ext_superadmin) (required to enable SSR).
-* If you are hosting your own [customized Widget](https://developer.okta.com/code/javascript/okta_sign-in_widget/), version 2.9 or later is required.
+* Widget version 2.9 or later if you are hosting your own [customized Widget](https://developer.okta.com/code/javascript/okta_sign-in_widget/).

 **Sample code**